mermaid/alfred-dark-mode-toggle/README.md

-# mojave-darkmode-toggle
+# Toggle Theme

-a script and Alfred workflow to toggle/enable/disable dark mode for macOS Mojave.
+An Alfred 4 Workflow that toggles between Light and Dark macOS Appearances.

-It also has the option to toggle the theme on the following applications
+It also has the option to toggle the theme on the following applications:
  - Alfred
  - Sourcetree